lpenstone/tiny-app/README.md

 # TinyApp

 ## About the Project
-Full stack web application built with Node and Express
+Full stack web application built with Node and Express.

 ### Problem Statement

-Given a URL, provide a new url hosted through the server that is shorter than the original.
+Given a long URL, provide a new URL hosted through the server that is shorter than the original.

 ### Expected Usage

-This program should be used through the client browser by inputted the URL that needs to be shorter.
+This program should be used in the browser by pasting the long URL when prompted.
+This will return a shorter URL.
+All past URLs are stored in the server, and can be edited or deleted.

 ## Getting Started
 Install all dependencies (using the 'npm install' command).
 Run the development web server using the 'node express_server.js' command.